kraken-hpc/kraken-dashboard/README.md

 5. Enjoy!

 ## Configuration
-The most common configuration settings are in `src/components/Common.js`.
+All configuration settings are in `src/config.ts`.
 Here you can change the ip address of your kraken instance so the dashboard will poll information from the correct ip.
 You can also set the default refresh rate here.
 ```
 export var KRAKEN_IP = '192.168.57.10:3141'
 export var REFRESH = 0.5